If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Traditional inks have also been used in miniature painting, typically for washes and glazes.
 Occasionally I have heard of some people having issues with these reactivating under additional layers of paint, though plenty of people have used them with no issues.
 They do tend to be quite shiny.
 Acrylic inks will work more reliably with other acrylic products, but may not have all of the same properties as traditional inks.
 Traditional inks may be formulated with dyes or pigments.
 I believe acrylic inks are formulated only with pigments.

 Traditional gouache is essentially opaque watercolour, and is permanently water-soluble.
 (You can lift up a previous layer with a damp brush no matter how long it’s been dry.)
-It also tends to crack when applied thickly or if the surface it is on flexes significantly, and is in other ways unsuited for general miniature painting.
-There are ways to use them as components of painting, particularly in the large-scale figure and kit side of the hobby, but I think these are best avoided unless you have had some guidance on how to use them or you’re willing to do some experimenting.
+It also tends to crack when applied thickly or if the surface it is on flexes significantly.
+I feel it is unsuited for miniature painting for these reasons.
+There are ways to use gouache and watercolour as components of painting, particularly in the large-scale figure and kit side of the hobby, but I think these are best avoided unless you have had some guidance on how to use them or you’re willing to do some experimenting.
 Manufacturers of products called ‘acryla gouache’ tend to describe their paints as more like gouache in nature, so I would recommend doing some research on a line of paint before assuming that it is a standard acrylic like the Liquitex version.

 Colour Mixing Conundrums